 Are you wearing red today?

-Why, you ask?
+Why?
 For your mother, grandmother, wife, daughter, sister, girlfriend – or any other woman in your life.
 That’s why.

 Heart disease is the number one killer of women in the US.
 In fact, it’s more deadly than all forms of cancer combined, and is responsible for one out of every three deaths.
 This is an astonishing — and frightening — statistic.
 And it’s only the beginning.

 - An estimated 43 million women in the US are affected by heart disease.

 - Heart disease kills more women than men each year.